-- (a) there is gross disparity between the price charged or offered; and - 1. the price at which the same good or service was sold or offered for sale by the business in the usual course of business immediately prior to the onset of the declared statewide or national emergency; or
+- (a) there is gross disparity between the price charged or offered; and - 1. the price at which the same good or service was sold or offered for sale by the business in the usual course of business immediately prior to the onset of the declared statewide or national emergency; or - 2. the price at which the same or similar product is readily obtainable from other businesses; and - (b) the disparity is not substantially attributable to increased prices charged by the business's suppliers or increased costs due to an abnormal market disruption.

-18Other anti-price gouging laws give explicit price increase thresholds, but the levels vary across states and it is not clear that there is any precise quantitative motivation behind them (other than the fact that they all correspond to substantial increases relative to standard market prices).
+20Other anti-price gouging laws give explicit price increase thresholds, but the levels vary across states and it is not clear that there is any precise quantitative motivation behind them (other than the fact that they all correspond to substantial increases relative to standard market prices).
 For example, the State of Minnesota (2024) defined an "unconscionably excessive price" as being "more than 25 percent above the seller's average price during the 60-day period before an abnormal market disruption", while the nearby State of Arkansas (2024) set the threshold at "more than ten percent (10%) above the price charged by that person for those goods or services immediately prior to the proclamation of emergency".

-19For a summary of U.S. price gouging laws by state, see FindLaw (2024).
+21For a summary of U.S. price gouging laws by state, see FindLaw (2024).